 Mischelle reached out to us in 2016, telling us of her passions for play and in 2017, we met her at the Playwork Campference!
 It was wonderful to hear her perspective and learn of her passion.
-She has big plans for her community, and some big adventures ahead!
+She has big plans for her community and some big adventures ahead!
 Here are some of her thoughts.

-What started out as a weekend exploration at the first ever Playwork Campference.
-February 16-19, 2017, on how to build my own one acre adventure playground by myself turned into life lessons on the importance of community, starting small and diversity.
+What started out as a weekend exploration at the first-ever Playwork Campference.
+February 16-19, 2017, on how to build my own one-acre adventure playground by myself turned into life lessons on the importance of community, starting small and diversity.
 Landing in Val Verde, California I would meet some of the worlds greatest playworkers, play advocates, enthusiasts and researchers to ever commune in the United States.
-Boy what a sight to behold!
+Boy, what a sight to behold!

-The Playwork Campference was the confirmation that my purpose, adventure play for life, is real and that there is world is full of other players committed to the motto, “play is for everyone”.
+The Playwork Campference was the confirmation that my purpose, adventure play for life, is real and that there is a world full of other players committed to the motto, “play is for everyone”.
 Thank you, Playwork Campference!